IsaacLatta/CGI-Web-Server/README.md

 - **Dynamic Content Execution**: Executes scripts in response to POST and GET requests using POSIX system calls.
 - **SSL Support**: Optional HTTPS support using OpenSSL.
 - **Logging**: Detailed logging of request and response details, including latency and round-trip times.
-- **Configuration**: XML-based configuration for routes, SSL, roles, and permissions.
+- **Configuration**: XML-based configuration for routes, SSL, jwt permission roles, rate limiting and more.

 ## Requirements